 Worldwide, NIKE sells its products to retail accounts, through NIKE-owned retail stores and Internet websites, and through a mix of independent distributors and licensees.
 NIKE also sells its products to wholesale customers and directly to consumers through its Direct to Consumer operations.
 It also enters into licensing agreements that permit unaffiliated parties to make and sell certain apparel, digital devices and applications, and other equipment designed for sports activities.

 NIKE markets its footwear and other products globally through diverse advertising and promotional programs and campaigns, including print, social media, online advertising, and endorsement contracts with celebrity athletes.
-In fiscal 2013 (ends May) the company spent more than $2.75 billion on advertising and promotions, up from about $2.61 billion the prior year.
-(Endorsement compensation totaled $264 million in 2013, down from $288 million in 2012.)
-The firm is known for its use of celebrity endorsers, including golfer Tiger Woods and quarterback Michael Vick, in its campaigns.
-In 2012 NIKE cut its ties to cyclist Lance Armstrong in the wake of a doping scandal.
+In fiscal 2014 (ends May) the company spent more than $3.03 billion on advertising and promotions, up from about $2.75 billion the prior year.

 In addition to brand strength, NIKE has fueled momentum by launching a stream of new products, including the NIKE Fuelband, a digital device to track daily activity, and the Flyknit, a technology designed to lighten footwear weight and improve fit.
 In anticipation of replacing rival Reebok as the maker of NFL-branded apparel and uniforms, NIKE also expanded its offerings with new high-performance uniforms for all 32 NFL teams.